 4. Sensor Swabs With Eclipse

-How to use the Sensor Swab – You take your microfiber that comes in the kit, secure it to the spatula, put two drops of eclipse or (methanol) on the spatula, wait a few seconds for it to spread, then wipe it once across the sensor.
-Or flip it over and do it a second time if you think it needs it.
-But don’t wipe twice on the same side.
+How to use the Sensor Swab – You take your microfiber that comes in the kit, secure it to the spatula with the band, put two drops of eclipse or (methanol) on the spatula, wait a few seconds for it to spread, then wipe it once across the sensor.
+Or flip it over and do it a second time if you think it needs it, but don’t wipe twice on the same side.
 You need to buy Eclipse cleaning solution to go with this.

 5. Sensor Loupe